joergkrause/nyaf/docs/md/docs/lib/attributes.md

 ### Properties

+Property names in JavaScript are in camel case while HTML attribute names are in kebab case (dash-separated) to match HTML standards.
+For example, a JavaScript property named itemName maps to an HTML attribute named item-name.

+Don’t start a property name with these characters:

+* `on` (for example, *onClick*)
+* `aria` (for example, *ariaDescribedby*)
+* `data` (for example, *dataProperty*)

+Don’t use these reserved words for property names.

+* `slot`
+* `part`
+* `is`

-To use properties, you can define those.
+To use properties, you must define those.
 Each property is automatically part of the state and once it changes, the component re-renders.

 ~~~ts
 @CustomElement('app-btn')